BYRIO/krita-webdoc-zh/contributors_manual/untranslatable_pages/triaging_bugs.rst

 If the user has not entered the Platform correctly (i.e., it is "unspecified/Linux"), then ask which platform they are using.
 Mark the bug as ``NEEDDINFO/WAITINFORINFO``.

-.. topic:: Text To Paste:
+.. admonition:: Tell the user:

-    "Please indicate your operating system correctly.
-For Linux, select the distribution, appimage or compiled from sources and Linux, for Windows, select MS Windows/MS Windows, for OSX or macOS, select macports, disk images or homebrew and OSX."
+    Please indicate your operating system correctly.
+For Linux, select the distribution, appimage or compiled from sources and Linux, for Windows, select MS Windows/MS Windows, for OS X or macOS, select macports, disk images or homebrew and OS X.

 If the user has selected Windows CE for platform, set it to MS Windows without asking them.